 The objective of this article is to help those that are anxious by giving practical advice and concrete examples that you can apply today!
-To help you get the job you rightfully deserve.
+Helping you get that opportunity you’ve been striving towards.

 Just remember, when you’re at a job interview the manager is rooting for you.
-Managers dread the hiring process, the easier you make it for them, the more they’ll appreciate you.
+Hiring managers dread the hiring process the easier you make it for them the more they’ll appreciate you.

-Every powerful politician makes a living doing interviews and has the help of professional writers.
+The most powerful politicians makes a living doing interviews and has the help of professional writers.
 Guess what?
 They still stumble over their words and get caught in lies.

-When faced with a difficult question, and you need time to think?
-Just say “That’s a good question I need to think about it”
+When faced with a difficult question, and you need extra time, say something like “That’s a good question I need to think about it”.

 Interviewer: What is one thing that you can teach us?